tigera-cs/Calico-Enterprise-Networking-Training-FR/1. Install Calico Enterprise/README.md

 ### Overview

 Container Network Interface is an initiative from the Cloud-Native Computing Foundation.
 It is a set of interface standards that define how the container runtime engine (docker, cri-o, containerd, others) and the cni plugin work together to dynamically connect a pod to the network.
 Kubernetes defines the specification of the network model, but the actual implementation of the network model is abstracted from Kubernetes and Kubernetes uses the CNI for that.
 Upstream Kubernetes by default does not provide a network interface plugin.
-In this lab, we will walk through the process of installing Calico Enterprise as the CNI provider.
+In this lab, we will walk through the process of installing Calico Enterprise as the CNI and security policy provider.

 _______________________________________________________________________________________________________________________________________________________________________